 The Secretariat presented to the Sub-committee a description of the current status of the ICCAT-DB system and the progress made during the year (from December 2014 to September 2015).
 The Sub-committee recognized the excellent work (optimization in some databases, entire redesign of others, new ones implemented, new tools, etc.) of the Secretariat in keeping up-to-date the ICCAT-DB system, having always as objective its continuous (long-term) and sustained evolution over time, and fully supported that the Secretariat should continue this work.
-More details can be found in document SCI-008.
+More details can be found in the Secretariat Report on Statistics and Coordination of Research in 2015.